 Dual Career Policy

-When a faculty candidate has a spouse or partner who also is seeking employment, the University will attempt to make possible the hiring of both individuals, by either seeking to locate an appropriate University position or by referral to local employment opportunities.
+When a faculty candidate has a spouse or partner who also is seeking employment, the University will assist in exploring employment positions for that spouse/partner, by either seeking to locate an appropriate University position or by referral to local employment opportunities.
 The hiring authority should take steps in conjunction with the Office of the Provost in these instances.
+Department Chairs/Directors should contact their dean to pursue this option, and deans should consult with the Provost.

 Employment of Non-US Citizen

 All non-resident aliens are subject to Federal immigration laws, which regulate their employment and their conditions of residence in the United States.
-For detailed information regarding employment of non-US citizens, go to http://fda.fsu.edu/Appointments, and refer to the International Employees section.
+For detailed information regarding employment of non-US citizens, go to the Office of Human Resources website and refer to the International Employees Section.

 Re-employment of Retirees

 There are statutory restrictions on re-employment of all employees who retire as members of the Florida Retirement System (FRS) during the first twelve months after retirement.
-These may be found at Section 121.091, Florida Statutes at http://www.flsenate.gov/Laws/Statutes/.
-It is important that any person being re-employed contact the Human Resources Benefits Office to ensure your eligibility for re-employment.
+These may be found at Section 121.091, Florida Statutes.
+It is important that any person being re-employed contact the Human Resources Benefits Office to ensure their eligibility for re-employment.

 After 12 months from the month of retirement, persons may be fully employed in any position and continue to receive retirement benefits.

-Attending orientation is important to becoming accustomed to the University’s mission, goals, policies and practices.
+Completing an orientation is required and important to becoming accustomed to the University’s mission, goals, policies and practices.
 The University offers two types of orientation sessions for newly hired faculty.
-New Employee Orientation (NEO) for faculty and staff is offered by HR online at http://hr.fsu.edu/content/NEOnline/.
+New Employee Orientation (NEO) for faculty and staff is offered online by HR.
 NEO covers benefits information, orientation to HR policies and procedures and other information to assist new employees with becoming oriented to FSU.
 The Benefits Office will conduct early enrollment sessions for those faculty needing insurance coverage effective September 1st.

 Recruitment of Faculty with Terminal Degrees from FSU